RWLienert/MonoGS-Uncertainty/README.md

 ```

 ### Uncertainty Settings
 To turn on the uncertainty calculation, add the argument --uncertainty_mode when running the program which is off by default.
-Next, in the viewer, select the checkbox **Uncertainty** to see visualisations

 ```bash
 python slam.py --config {.yaml path} --uncertainty_mode
 ```

 Following this, there are 4 other settings (use --help for more assistance).
-All are run in the format
+All are run in the format below.
+Then, once the viewer loads, select the checkbox **Uncertainty** to see visualisations
 ```bash
 python slam.py --config {.yaml path} --uncertainty_mode --patch_size <int> --top_k <int> --keyframes_per_calculation <int> --itr_per_avg <int>
 ```

 `--path_size` Size (in pixels) of the square patches used for first-pass variance scanning.
 Smaller = finer localisation but slower; larger = coarser but faster
 Uncertainty and Render images are automatically saved to a file called experiments.
 Default = 8